 Durability: Concrete is inherently strong and resistant to wear and tear, making it ideal for high foot-traffic areas.

 Low Maintenance: Once a stain guard is applied, polished concrete is relatively easy to clean and maintain.
-Regular sweeping and mopping are usually sufficient to keep the surface clean and free of debris.
+Regular sweeping and mopping are usually sufficient to keep the surface clean and maintain a gloss finish.

-Slip-Resistance: Polished concrete can offer adequate slip resistance, reducing the risk of slips and falls.
+Slip-Resistance: Polished concrete provides adequate slip resistance, reducing the risk of slips and falls.

 Epoxy Broadcast Flooring:

 Epoxy broadcast flooring is a seamless and highly durable option best suited for high traffic restrooms.
 Epoxy broadcast flooring offers excellent resistance to water, chemicals, and stains, making it ideal for commercial and industrial settings.
-Epoxy broadcast floors can be customized with various colors, textures and flake additives for enhanced aesthetics.
+Epoxy broadcast floors can be customized with various colors, textures, and flake additives for enhanced aesthetics and traction.

 Low Maintenance: Epoxy broadcast flooring is relatively low-maintenance and easy to clean.
-Routine maintenance typically involves regular sweeping and mopping to remove debris to maintain its appearance.
+Routine maintenance typically involves sweeping and mopping to remove debris and maintain its appearance.

 Chemical Resistance: Restrooms are often exposed to various chemicals, cleaning agents, and spills that can damage flooring materials.
-Epoxy broadcast flooring offers superior resistance to chemicals, oils and other wastes commonly found in restrooms, ensuring long-lasting performance and easy maintenance.
+Epoxy broadcast flooring with urethane topcoats offers superior resistance to cleaning chemicals, urine, and other wastes commonly found in restrooms, ensuring long-lasting performance and easy maintenance.

 Slip Resistance: The textured surface created by the embedded flakes helps improve traction and provides an element of slip resistance.